mesropaghumyan/mesropaghumyan/README.md

 ## 🦸‍ Some stuff about me

-I'm 22 and I'm a french student in the [Claude Bernard University, Lyon](https://univ-lyon1.fr/).
-I like sport ⚽️ and travel 🌍.
+I'm 22 and I'm a french student in the [IMT Mines Alès](https://www.imt-mines-ales.fr/).
+I like sport 🏃🏻‍♂️ and travel 🌍.

 I really like to study science to understand how the world is working.